chaosprint/RaveForce/README.md

 observation, reward, done, info = env.step(action)
 env.render()
 ```

+You may need to install the dependencies using ```pip```.

+Typically, the workflow is:

+- Python sends parameters
+- SC reads the paramters and render the pattern in non-real-time with the length of current step
+- Python reads the audio output and train the neural networks
+- Repreat

 ## Citation
 If this project is useful for you in academic work, it would be wonderful if you could cite the paper where it is introduced: